What is Acoustic Imaging?

 The past meets the future

 Sound has been used in medicine for a very long time.
-Looking back, the stethoscope could also be called an analog ultrasound device.
-Moreover, acoustic imaging has been helping medical professionals for at least half a century.
-How?
-The ultrasound!
+Hippocrates (the Greek physician) invented a method for detecting fluid in the lungs.
+He would take patients by their shoulders, shake them and listen to the sounds coming from their chests.
+Likewise, the stethoscope could be called an analog ultrasound device.
+Moreover, acoustic imaging is already helping medical professionals (i.e. ultrasounds).

 With acoustic imaging, we’re currently able to visualize the invisible before incidents (leaks, etc) can occur.
 You could say acoustic imaging is a glimpse into the future by way of the (seemingly) invisible and unheard.